For ye have the poor always with you; but me ye have not always. Matt 26:11

-In an unlikely connection, as I watched this scene, I remembered many videos I have watched of Mission Aviation Fellowship (MAF) aircraft arriving at some isolated village loaded with provision.
-The local folks rushing to meet this “ship” coming in, not as an accident, but rather with intention, with its life sustaining food, medical supplies and other much needed supplies.
+In an unlikely connection, as I watched this scene, I remembered many videos I have watched of Mission Aviation Fellowship (MAF) aircraft arriving at some isolated village loaded with provisions.
+The local folks rushed to meet this “ship” coming in, not as an accident, but rather with intention, with its life-sustaining food, medical supplies, and other much-needed supplies.

 Jesus tells us in several of the gospels “for ye have the poor always with you…..”.
 This statement seems rather fatalistic for the Son of God to be proclaiming: An endless task for His Kingdom on earth.

 What Jesus did NOT say is that “the poor” would always be the same people.
-The poor of the moment, are those affected by disaster, epidemic, political unrest and of course, isolation.
-But people, individuals, families, tribes, even nations, when given opportunity, do sometimes choose to come out of poverty.
+The poor of the moment, are those affected by disaster, epidemic, political unrest, and of course, isolation.
+But people, individuals, families, tribes, and even nations, when given the opportunity, do sometimes choose to come out of poverty.

 A Legacy Of Service

-out, most importantly , of spiritual darkness.
-The generations story beginning in the Ecuador tragedy and the maturing of the the work of MAF in certain areas are testaments that MAF’s work has taken root and is growing.
+out, most importantly, of spiritual darkness.
+The generations story beginning with the Ecuador tragedy and the maturing of the work of MAF in certain areas are testaments that MAF’s work has taken root and is growing.

 As I watched the Poldark scene, tears welled up.
-I recalled the day I flew into Longda, Papua Indonesia and people came out to meet the airplane loaded with provision.
+I recalled the day I flew into Longda, Papua Indonesia and people came out to meet the airplane loaded with provisions.

-people rushing to meet planes loaded with bibles in their own language,
+- people rushing to meet planes loaded with bibles in their own heart language,

 If you are looking for a way to cast a wide net of help, consider MAF.
-When you support MAF you are supporting over 600 other humanitarian, medical and faith based organizations around the globe.
+When you support MAF you are supporting over 500 other humanitarian, medical, and faith-based organizations around the globe.

 In a few weeks, MAF’s Documentary will premiere on Television on PBS Kansas.
 Please watch this awesome film.
 Click here to see how to watch.